Welcome to the Regional Transport Research Conference 2025

 6. Economic Aspects

-7. Emerging Technology
+7. Evolving Technology

 8. Transport Externalities